Romano Denneboom

-Romano Joël Denneboom (born 29 January 1981) is a Dutch former professional footballer who played as a striker.
+Romano Joël Denneboom (born 29 January 1981) is a Dutch retired footballer who played as a striker.

 Club career

-Born in Schiedam, Denneboom began his career in amateur football with Hekelingen and VV Spijkenisse.
+Born in Schiedam, Denneboom grew up in Spijkenisse and began his career in amateur football with local sides Hekelingen and VV Spijkenisse.
 After turning professional in 1998 with Heerenveen, Denneboom has also played in the Netherlands for Willem II, NEC, Twente and Sparta Rotterdam.
 While playing for NEC in July 2004, Denneboom turned down a chance to sign for Scottish team Aberdeen as his wife was due to give birth.

 After leaving Twente in the summer of 2010, Denneboom went on trial at Scottish Premier League club Hibernian in August 2010.
 By September 2010, the potential move to Hibernian stalled over the length of the contract on offer.

 On 11 January 2011, Denneboom signed with Arminia Bielefeld until the end of the season.

 On 16 November 2011, it was reported that he was on trial with Luton Town.
+Instead he joined Topklasse side Harkemase Boys in January 2012, only to move to Lienden a few months later.
+He later played for DHC and SC Kruisland, whom he joined after moving to live in Middelburg.